-Stage 5: Return to Sliding
+Stage 5: Full Training; Return to Sliding Introduce Complex Movement & Cognitive Load)

-The athlete progresses to full unrestricted training, including a graduated sliding plan.
+The athlete progresses to full unrestricted training, including a sliding plan.
 Stage 5 is completed when the athlete can perform full unrestricted training and their symptoms have remained at their pre-concussion baseline.